santicalleg/findparking-system/README.md

 # findparking-system
 This project is built for Jaime's tesis

+# Requirements

-Use node.js 7.x or later
+node.js 7.x or later

-Commands:
+# Commands:

 # Run migrate files to create tables in database
 php artisan migrate:refresh